sunnywalden/jenkins-pipeline-deploy-library/README.md

 # deploy

-    1.addd this library as your global pipeline by config your jenkins in configure
+    1. addd this library as your global pipeline by config your jenkins in configure

-    2.add jenkinfile in your project like below:
+    2. add jenkinfile in your project like below:

 ```
 #!groovy